DiegoSoto87/ResultsGRSABioFCNN/README.md

-# ResultsGRSABioFCNN
+# GRSABio-FCNN Results
-Results obtained with the GRSABio-FCNN algorithm
+This repository has the results obtained with the GRSABio-FCNN algorithm.
+Also, we add the database of peptides (PDB-Native) used in the experimental phase.